-- returning a string literal or a pointer to static/global array from your solution.
+- returning a string literal or a pointer to a static/global array from your solution.
 While it's very often not mentioned explicitly in kata descriptions, kata tests usually require you to return freeable buffers and they attempt to deallocate them when tests end.
 When you return a pointer to a statically allocated buffer, the test suite will crash trying to free it.

-- returning a pointer to stack variable from your solution - this happens especially when you return a pointer to VLA (stack-allocated variable-length array).
+- returning a pointer to a stack variable from your solution – this happens especially when you return a pointer to VLA (stack-allocated variable-length array).
 As your function returns, all stack variables are destroyed and pointers returned by your solution become immediately invalid.
 Test suite attempts to perform some assertions on such invalid pointers and crashes.

-NULLwhen it's not expected - when you return
+NULLwhen it's not expected.
+When you return

 - dereferencing a